how-tos

 The product design process we outlined should give you a high-level view of how things work.
 Now, let’s get into the specific tangible questions it will help you answer.

-• It helps with the understanding of development priorities: what features should we focus on first?
+• it helps with the understanding of development priorities: what features should we focus on first?

-• When deciding on the roadmap, should we listen first to unhappy or super-loyal users?
+• when deciding on the roadmap, should we listen first to unhappy or super-loyal users?

-• How can we test hypotheses without investing too much?
+• how can we test hypotheses without investing too much?

-• How can we create the product without pushing unnecessary features?
+• how can we create the product without pushing unnecessary features?

-• How can we implement features properly from the first iteration?
+• how can we implement features properly from the first iteration?
 How to eliminate rework?

-• Can we eliminate costly errors by improving usability?
+• can we eliminate costly errors by improving usability?

-• Can we make the business process faster and more efficient?
+• can we make the business process faster and more efficient?

-• What features or Marketing Materials will help us get exponential growth?
+• what features or Marketing Materials will help us get exponential growth?

-• What tools can we use to improve retention and other key metrics?
+• what tools can we use to improve retention and other key metrics?

-• Can we spend less on user onboarding and training and more on actual profit-generating activities?
+• can we spend less on user onboarding and training and more on actual profit-generating activities?

-• How do we provide the best onboarding experience and reactivate people who left
+• how do we provide the best onboarding experience and reactivate people who left

-• How to build a loyal fanbase and make them bring referrals?
+• how to build a loyal fanbase and make them bring referrals?

 As in any industry, building a digital product in real estate has its own unique set of challenges.
 Let’s outline them and dive into the solutions.